happy5214/cl8086/README.rst

 implementation (https://github.com/julienaubert/py8086) as a rough guide and a source of inspiration, as well as a template for this documentation.

-This is licensed under the MIT License.
+My code is licensed under the MIT License.
+The "codegolf" program has an unknown license.

 Instruction Support
 -------------------